njones61/ce547/docs/unit2/03_optional_packages/optional_packages_class.md

 3) Initialize your MODFLOW simulation.

-a) Select the appropriate units (length = m, and time = d).
+&nbsp;&nbsp;&nbsp;&nbsp;a) Select the appropriate units (length = m, and time = d).

-b) Select the packages you wish to use.
+&nbsp;&nbsp;&nbsp;&nbsp;b) Select the packages you wish to use.

-c) Enter a top elevation of 400 m and a bottom elevation of 250 m.
+&nbsp;&nbsp;&nbsp;&nbsp;c) Enter a top elevation of 400 m and a bottom elevation of 250 m.
 For simplicity, we will assume that the top and bottom of the aquifer are relatively flat.

 4) Create a constant head boundary on the right side of the model = 317 m.